awt2542/Find-for-Framer/README.md

 # Select for Framer.js

-Inspired by jQuery's selectors, this module makes it easier to find and target layers in Framer.js based on the .name property.
+Inspired by CSS selectors, this module makes it easier to find and target layers in Framer.js based on the .name property.

 ## Installation